Easy Guitar Chords for Beginners – 12 Chords You Need to Know

 7) F Major

 Before you know it you will be playing Learning To Fly by Tom Petty.
 The mood of the F chord can be interpreted in different ways.
-Many find it to be overly optimistic-sounding.
+Many find it overly optimistic-sounding.

 Still, others find the sound somewhat complacent and able to bend to whatever mood you would like it to be.
 F major must have the notes: F, A, and C.